-The Borrowing Institution requesting the loan must contact [insert responsible person/governing body here] in writing.
+The Borrowing Institution requesting the loan must contact [insert responsible person/governing body here] the Library Director in writing.
 The formal written request must indicate:

-- 1. the nature of the objects requested (catalog numbers, specimen types, etc.).
+- 1. the nature of the objectitems requested (catalog numbers, specimen types, etc.).

 - 2. the purpose of the loan.

 - 3. the proposed start date of the loan.

 - 4. any special conditions of the requested use.

 - 5. the location of the proposed activity.

-The [insert responsible person/governing body here] will review the loan request, determining potential legal, ethical, or professional reasons why it should or should not be approved.
+The [insert responsible person/governing body here] Library Director will pass the request on to the Grutzmacher Collection Committee who will review the loan request, determining potential legal, ethical, or professional reasons why it should or should not be approved.
+The Committee will make a recommendation to the Library Board on whether to approve the request.
+If the loan requested is approved, administration is tasked to the Library Director to ensure this policy and all applicable laws are followed in carrying out the loan.
 The borrowing institution must agree and adhere to the conditions of the loan, established by the Library Board of Trustees.
-The [insert responsible person] will prepare all loan paperwork.
+The [insert responsible person]Library Director will oversee the preparation of all paperwork and the packing and transportation of the items in accordance with the agreement between the Library and the Borrower, prepare all loan paperwork.
 Objects will be packed by [insert responsible person]; the shipping or transportation mode must be agreed upon by both the Library and the Borrower, to the physical location indicated on the loan agreement.

-If the loan has not been returned by the date indicated on the loan agreement, [insert responsible person] will contact the borrowing institution to initiate return.
-Upon the return of borrowed material, the [insert responsible person] will unpack, inventory, assess condition, and safely reintegrate the objects into the collections.
+If the loan has not been returned by the date indicated on the loan agreement, [insert responsible person]the Library Director or their designee will contact the Beorrowing iInstitution to initiate return.
+Upon the return of borrowed material, the [insert responsible person]Library Director will over the unpacking and inventorying of the items before authorizing reintegration into the Collection and updates to the inventory catalog.
+The Library Director will communicate to the Library Board the successful return of the loan and with engage the Library Board President to sign the closeout of the loan agreement. will unpack, inventory, assess condition, and safely reintegrate the objects into the collections.
 [Insert responsible person] will close out the loan agreement upon the return of all objects.

 Copies of loan agreements are to be signed by both the lender and [insert responsible person or governing body here].
+Copies of loan agreements are to be signed by the Library Board President following a vote of approval from the Library Board as well as a responsible representative member of the Borrowing Institution.
 Electronic and paper copies of the signed loan paperwork will be filed accordingly.